tungli/F5170-python/5_Interactions/README.md

 # Particle interactions in plasma

-This chapter is mostly about numerical integration and interpolation applied to the study of distribution function.
+This chapter is mostly about numerical integration and interpolation applied to the study of distribution functions.

 ## Numerical integration
 We will be using the trapezoidal rule here.